roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK831/Datasheet/README.md

 #### Schematic Diagram

-The following images are the schematic diagram of the RAK831 LPWAN Gateway Concentrator:
+The following images are the schematic diagram of the RAK831 WisLink-LoRa:

 <rk-img
   src="/assets/images/wislink-lora/rak831/datasheet/schematic-diagram1.png"